yuvraj-05828/lab-react-HOF-boilerplate/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/l2-output5.png)

 ### PROGRESSION 5 | FILTER DATA BASED ON AGE

 In this progression, Filter the data based on the age.
 The age should be `greater than 28 and less than or equal to 50`.
 **Note: Please use map and filter**

 Your output should like this.
 ![Image description](https://i1.faceprep.in/ProGrad/l2-output6.png)

 ### PROGRESSION 6 | FIND THE TOTAL EXPERIENCE OF THE DESIGNERS

 In this progression, you need to find the total years of experience of the designers.

 **Note: Please use map, filter and reduce**
 Your output should like this.
 ![Image description](https://i1.faceprep.in/ProGrad/l2-output7.png)

-## Submission

-If you didn't add, commit and push the changes you made, this is the last call. :smile:

-please share your github links with your Mentors.
-Your Mentor's will check up your work and provide feedback.

 ## Summary